ArturNurtdinov/Infinite_Messenger/README.md

 6. Pick image as a theme in chat
 7. Voice messages
 8. Indicator if person is online
+9. Should write in latest messages when photo sent.
+Do not show empty message

 # Troubleshoot
 1. LatestMessageItem has access to database in it